-- Licensees – people who have been given the express or implied consent of the owner to be on the property, but they are on the property for their own purposes.
+- Licensees – people who have been given the express or implied consent of the owner to be on the property but are on the property for their own purposes.
 Owners must warn licensees of non-apparent dangers and cannot willfully cause them harm.

 - Trespassers – people on the property without the owner's permission or invitation.
 Owners must not willfully cause harm to them.

-In Los Angeles, in particular, pools that are 18 inches or deeper and were built or remodeled after 2007, must be enclosed by a 4.5-foot fence.
-The fence has to surround the pool completely and include a self-latching mechanism to ensure it is constantly closed.
+In Los Angeles, in particular, 18 inches or deeper pools must be enclosed by a 4.5-foot fence.
+The fence must surround the pool and include a self-latching mechanism to remain constantly closed.
 So, if a swimming pool does not have these features, the owner is not only liable for the injury but also to the local government for fines or criminal charges.

 Swimming Pool Lawsuits in California

 Our personal injury lawyers will handle the legal issues during the recovery period.
 We will take all negotiations with the liable parties and their insurance providers on your behalf.
 Eyewitnesses and expert opinions are used to build a legal case in support of your claim against the liable parties.